aws-samples/aws-networking-workshop-sample/CloudWatch-Internet-Monitor/README.md

-# Internet Monitor OpenSearch Dashboard
+# Analyzing Amazon CloudWatch Internet Monitor measurement logs using Amazon OpenSearch Service
-CloudWatch Internet Monitor publishes the performance score, availability score, monitored bytes transferred (bytes in and bytes out), and round-trip time for the city-networks (locations and ASNs) specific to your application to CloudWatch Logs for the top 500 city-networks.
-CloudWatch Internet Monitor now includes the ability to publish internet measurements to Amazon S3 for all the monitored city-networks.
+OpenSearch Service is a managed service that helps you deploy, operate, and scale OpenSearch domains (or clusters).
+Then you can use the OpenSearch Service Dashboard to create and share charts, dashboards, and reports that about your measurement events.
+In this section, we’ll describe how to use OpenSearch Service to view and visualize your data, and display and explore your events information.

-After ingest the measurements data to Amazon OpenSearch, you can visulize and get insight from AWS Internet Monitor measurements via OpenSearch Dashboard easily.
-This sample Dashboard is created by AWS GCR Enterprise Support Team.
+After ingest the CloudWatch Internet monitor measurements data to OpenSearch, you can visulize and get insight from AWS Internet Monitor measurements via OpenSearch Dashboard easily.

+- You can use the Map tool to display the internet experience score of different countries and cities on a world map, using different colors.

+- You can use a pie chart to show the ranking of multiple countries and cities, based on measurements.

+- You can show a bar chart of the top 100 cities by P50 latency ranking.

+- etc...

 ![Internet Monitor Dashboard Template](https://github.com/xzp1990/internetmonitordashboard/raw/main/Dashboard-CW-INET-MON-OpenSearch-Dashboards-V1.png)

+This sample was created by Jason Xie(AWS Enterprise Support Team) & Xulong Gao(AWS Solution Architect).